Analog Science Fiction and Fact

 Ben Bova took over from 1972 to 1978, and the character of the magazine changed noticeably, since Bova was willing to publish fiction that included sexual content and profanity.
 Bova published stories such as Frederik Pohl's "The Gold at the Starbow's End", which was nominated for both a Hugo and Nebula Award, and Joe Haldeman's "Hero", the first story in the Hugo and Nebula Award–winning "Forever War" sequence; Pohl had been unable to sell to Campbell, and "Hero" had been rejected by Campbell as unsuitable for the magazine.
 Bova won five consecutive Hugo Awards for his editing of Analog.

 Bova was followed by Stanley Schmidt, who continued to publish many of the same authors who had been contributing for years; the result was some criticism of the magazine as stagnant and dull, though Schmidt was initially successful in maintaining circulation.
 The title was sold to Davis Publications in 1980, then to Dell Magazines in 1992.
 Crosstown Publications acquired Dell in 1996 and remains the publisher.
 Schmidt continued to edit the magazine until 2012, when he was replaced by Trevor Quachri.

+Analog Science Fiction and Fact was purchased in February 2025, along with Asimov's Science Fiction and The Magazine of Fantasy & Science Fiction, by Must Read Books Publishing.